dandansoysauce/winv/README.md

-# WINV - An Inventory Management System
+# SimpleWonder - A simple, wonderful Inventory Management System

-WINV is a web-based inventory management system that offers simplicity and modern look-and-feel.
+SimpleWonder is a web-based inventory management system that offers simplicity and modern look-and-feel.

 ## Project setup